Dual Diagnosis Treatment Goldsboro, NC

 Tri County Community Health - 21.9 miles from Goldsboro, NC

-Tri County Community Health is a dual-diagnosis treatment center in Dunn, NC that offers treatment services for substance use and mental health disorders that include PTSD as well as schizoid personality disorder.
+Tri County Community Health is a dual-diagnosis treatment center in Dunn, NC that offers treatment for drug and alcohol addiction and mental health disorders that include post-traumatic stress disorder as well as schizoid personality disorder.

 Address: 3331 Easy Street, Dunn, NC 28334 in Harnett County